ElegantEngineeringTech/laravel-cookies-consent/README.md

 #### Using the Default Cookie Banner

 You can use the default cookie banner included with this package.
+It requires js-cookie, Alpine and tailwindcss.

 ##### js-cookie Requirement